ThreeMammals/Ocelot/docs/features/routing.rst

   As a quick recipe, the Ocelot team recommends ensuring client stability and, if necessary, adjusting the :ref:`config-timeout` strategy: either increasing or decreasing the route :ref:`config-timeout` depending on your usage scenario and the behavior of the downstream service.

-* **Timeout errors aka 503 status**.
+* **Timeout errors aka 504 status**.
-  According to Ocelot Core's design, HTTP status code `503 (Service Unavailable)`_ is returned in cases involving a ``TimeoutException``.
+  According to Ocelot Core's design, HTTP status code `504 (Gateway Timeout)`_ is returned in cases involving a ``TimeoutException``.
   This status is typically caused by:

   A) Slow downstream services that may fail to respond
   B) Large requests forwarded to slow downstream services

   As a quick recipe, the Ocelot team recommends increasing the route :ref:`config-timeout` in your configuration.
-  This adjustment can help resolve timeout-related issues with sluggish downstream services, ultimately reducing occurrences of `503 (Service Unavailable)`_.
+  This adjustment can help resolve timeout-related issues with sluggish downstream services, ultimately reducing occurrences of `504 (Gateway Timeout)`_.

 .. _break: http://break.do